The best hotels in Luxor

 The luxury tier here earns its price in a way it doesn't always in other Egyptian cities.
 Al Moudira in Dababiya is a genuinely handcrafted property with painted domes and courtyard gardens that took decades to build.
 The Sofitel Winter Palace has hosted royalty and archaeologists since 1886 and the building itself is a reason to stay.
 These aren't hotels charging luxury prices for a gym and a spa menu.
 They're charging for places that are irreplaceable.

-Luxor's best neighborhoods
+Luxor's best hotel regions

 Start on the East Bank Corniche if it's your first time.
 You'll be 5 minutes from Luxor Temple, you'll catch the sunrise over the Nile, and you'll have the best transport links.
 The West Bank is magic if you want quiet, but don't underestimate the ferry logistics.